Paramylodon: Social behaviour

 The majority of the finds of Paramylodon are composed of single individuals, mass assemblages as for example in Rancho La Brea represent accumulations over several millennia.
 It can therefore be assumed that Paramylodon, like present-day arboreal representatives, lived solitary and at most formed mother-young groups.
-The digestive system was probably similarly structured as in the recents, so that also in Paramylodon a rather slow metabolism prevailed with long passage time of the food, which was utilized thereby however in large extent.
-In connection with the rather slow locomotion this also speaks against larger seasonal migrations - in contrast to numerous other grass-eaters inhabiting open landscapes.
-According to this, the animals were relatively site-faithful.
-A striking feature of numerous sites with Paramylodon is the frequent co-occurrence with the columbian mammoth and the bison.
+The digestive system was probably similarly structured as in living sloths, so that also in Paramylodon a rather slow metabolism prevailed with long passage time of the food, which was highly digested.
+The suggested slow locomotion this suggest that they did not engage in larger seasonal migrations – in contrast to numerous other grass-eaters inhabiting open landscapes.
+According to this, the animals were relatively sedentary.
+A striking feature of numerous sites with Paramylodon is the frequent co-occurrence with the Columbian mammoth and the bison.
 Both representatives of large herbivorous mammals, however, showed a different way of life with their herd formations and long migrations as well as deviating digestive systems.
 Therefore, Paramylodon probably used a different ecological niche to avoid direct competition with the other megaherbivores of the North American steppe landscapes.